Rath300/research-collab/apps/web/SUPABASE_SETUP.md

 CREATE POLICY "Users can update own profile"
   ON public.profiles FOR UPDATE USING (auth.uid() = id);

--- Research posts policies
+-- Projects policies
-CREATE POLICY "Public posts are viewable by everyone" ON public.research_posts FOR SELECT USING (visibility = 'public');
+CREATE POLICY "Public projects are viewable by everyone" ON public.projects FOR SELECT USING (true);

-CREATE POLICY "Private posts are viewable by the owner" ON public.research_posts FOR SELECT USING (auth.uid() = user_id AND visibility = 'private');

-CREATE POLICY "Users can create their own posts"
+CREATE POLICY "Users can create their own projects"
-  ON public.research_posts FOR INSERT WITH CHECK (auth.uid() = user_id);
+  ON public.projects FOR INSERT WITH CHECK (auth.uid() = owner_id);

-CREATE POLICY "Users can update their own posts"
+CREATE POLICY "Users can update their own projects"
-  ON public.research_posts FOR UPDATE USING (auth.uid() = user_id);
+  ON public.projects FOR UPDATE USING (auth.uid() = owner_id);

-CREATE POLICY "Users can delete their own posts"
+CREATE POLICY "Users can delete their own projects"
-  ON public.research_posts FOR DELETE USING (auth.uid() = user_id);
+  ON public.projects FOR DELETE USING (auth.uid() = owner_id);

 -- Matches policies
 CREATE POLICY "Users can view their own matches"